rutendo-lemon/airbnb-clone-project/README.md

 Database: MySQL / SQLite

 Version Control: Git & GitHub
 Deployment Tools: Docker, CI/CD, and cloud platforms (to be introduced later)
+## Team Roles

+### Backend Developer
+**Responsibilities:**
+- Implement API endpoints for users, properties, bookings, payments, and reviews.
+- Develop the business logic and integrate with the database.
+- Ensure proper authentication, authorization, and data validation.
+- Work closely with the Database Administrator and DevOps Engineer to optimize backend performance and deployment.

+### Database Administrator (DBA)
+**Responsibilities:**
+- Design and manage the PostgreSQL database schema for users, properties, bookings, payments, and reviews.
+- Implement indexing and caching strategies to optimize data retrieval and performance.
+- Monitor database health, perform backups, and manage migrations.
+- Collaborate with the Backend Developer to ensure efficient and scalable data storage.

+### DevOps Engineer
+**Responsibilities:**
+- Set up, configure, and maintain deployment pipelines (CI/CD) for automated testing and deployment.
+- Manage containerization using Docker for consistent development and production environments.
+- Monitor backend services and ensure scalability and reliability.
+- Handle server provisioning, cloud configurations, and integration with Redis and Celery for asynchronous tasks.

+### QA Engineer
+**Responsibilities:**
+- Develop and execute test plans to ensure the backend meets functional and performance requirements.
+- Test API endpoints for correctness, reliability, and security.
+- Report bugs and collaborate with the Backend Developer and DBA to fix issues.
+- Ensure that all features meet quality standards before release.